JosephineConnelly/thesis_josephine/content/textfile.md

 ### **MG** draft2

 There is a broad variation in sensitivity to photoperiod in soybean cultivars.
-The maturity group (MG) system is widely used to group soybean varieties based on their growth periods and photothermal responses, categorising based on based on their growth periods and photothermal responses.
-Although there is no universal standard or quantifiable methodology for (MG) classification (also refered to as Maturity Group Refrence (MGR)). there are 13 MGs ranging from MG 000 for the very early-maturing varieties to MG X for the latest-maturing varieties, with a possible a extention of this range coming since MG 0000 varaities havde been described and are used in more recent papers classifying maturity groups [@song19], [@jia14].
+The maturity group (MG) system is widely used to group soybean varieties based on their growth periods and photothermal responses, categorized based on their growth periods and photothermal responses.
+Although, there is no universal standard or quantifiable methodology for (MG) classification (also referred to as Maturity Group Reference (MGR)).
+There are 13 MGs ranging from MG 000 for the very early-maturing varieties to MG X for the latest-maturing varieties, with a possible extension of this range coming since MG 0000 varieties have been described and are used in more recent papers classifying maturity groups [@song19], [@jia14].

 ### **are there similar places (where soy is grown? canada japan.. why not just adapt their cultivars? how are they different**